CExA-project/CExA-project.github.io/content/news/2025-01-15-Seventh-Kokkos-tea-time - Copie/index.md

 {{< cta cta_text="Register to be notified about future events" cta_link="https://lists.cexa-project.org/sympa/subscribe/network" >}}

-CExA organizes its fifth international **Kokkos tea-time** on Wednesday, November the 20th, 2024 for 45min starting at 8AM MT, 10AM EST, 2PM UTC, 4PM CEST.
+CExA organizes its seventh international **Kokkos tea-time** on Wednesday, January the 15th, 2025 for 45min starting at 8AM MT, 10AM EST, 2PM UTC, 4PM CET.
 It can be followed on [Zoom](https://cnrs.zoom.us/j/97834891802?pwd=NXhzd2paY051S3dQekVQVllvTW5MUT09), by [phone]({{< ref "#by-phone" >}}), or from [a visio room]({{< ref "#from-a-visio-room" >}}).

 {{< cta cta_text="<i class='fa fa-calendar'></i>&nbsp; Add to calendar" cta_link="/kokkos-tea-time.ics" >}}

-Andrey Prokopenko will give a talk on "ArborX: a performance portable geometric search library"
+Ana Gainaru will give a talk on "Optimizing Derived Data Computation with Kokkos for I/O-Bound Workloads"

-Andrey Prokopenko is a computational scientist at Oak Ridge National Laboratory.
-His research interests include multigrid algorithms, geometricsearch, and extreme scale computing.
+Ana Gainaru is a computer scientist in the CSM division at Oak Ridge National Laboratory, working on performance optimization for large scale scientific applications and on profiling, managing, and analyzing large-scale data.
+She received her PhD from the University of Illinois at Urbana-Champaign and has a background in optimizing the execution of scientific applications at every level of the software stack, from data-aware runtime design to scheduling, fault tolerance and code optimization.

 <!-- {{% cta cta_text="Get the slides" cta_link="2024_Kokkos_TeaTime.pdf" cta_new_tab="true" %}} -->

-## ArborX: a performance portable geometric search library
+## Optimizing Derived Data Computation with Kokkos for I/O-Bound Workloads

-ArborX is a performance-portable geometric search library based on Kokkos.
-Fast geometric search is an often overlooked but a critical part in scientific application in many domains: cosmology, additive manufacturing, contact mechanics, particle simulations.
-In this talk, we provide an overview of the functionality in ArborX, discuss its design and user interface, and discuss the ways we use Kokkos.
+Scientific data analysis often involves complex queries across distributed datasets, requiring manipulation of multiple variables and generating derived data on the fly.
+Derived quantities are obtained by mathematical transformations of primary data (generated directly by applications) and allow researchers to focus in their analysis on specific aspects of their simulation.
+For example, in combustion simulations, calculating the magnitude of the velocity (primary data) creates a derived variable that effectively identifies areas of high interest, such as regions with intense burning.
+In this talk I will present optimization opportunities when the decision on when to compute the derived variables is offloaded to the I/O library and how Kokkos can be used to handled them efficiently for I/O intensive applications.

 ## Contribute